 - 1 Select New | Project from the File menu.
-You can also right-click a project, job, or template in the Navigator and select New | Project. - 2 Drag components from the Component Store onto the Design section as your project requires it. - Executing a project To execute a project, right-click the project in the repository and select Execute from the pop-up menu.

-Modifying a project To modify a project, double-click the project name in the Navigator section.
+You can also right-click a project, job, or template in the Navigator and select New | Project. - 2 Drag components from the Component Store onto the Design section as your project requires it. - Executing a project To execute a project, right-click the project in the repository and select Execute from the pop-up menu. - Modifying a project To modify a project, double-click the project name in the Navigator section.
 The project opens and you can make changes.

-Unlocking a project If a project is locked by another user client, the project can generally be opened in read-only mode.
+Unlocking a project If a project is locked, the project can generally be opened in read-only mode.
 To make a project available for read/write access, select Unlock.

-Copying a project or jobTo copy a project or job, you can select it from the Navigator tree, right-click, and select Save as or select Transfer.
-Then, select the target repository session.
+Copying a project or

+jobTo copy a project or job, you can select it from the Navigator tree, right-click,

+and select Save As.